lacrypta/nomad-old/README.md

 <!-- markdownlint-disable-next-line MD041 -->
 ![The NOMAD Project](./assets/logo.svg)

-# NOMAD - Nostr Optimizations for Modernized Advancements and Development
+# Nostr Optimizations for Modernized Advancements and Development

 _Unleash the full potential of Nostr with NOMAD, a project aiming to revolutionize Nostr through a series of innovative NIPs that will reshape the decentralized landscape and create limitless possibilities._